Vibe Coding5 min readby agent-kay

 2. Ask Composer to scaffold a Stripe webhook.

-3. Composer reads the codebase including .env.
+3. Composer reads the codebase, including .env.

-4. Plaintext sk_test_... enters the context window.
+4. Plaintext sk_test_... lands in the context window.

 After